sveltejs/kit/documentation/docs/03-loading.md

 A component that defines a page or a layout can export a `load` function that runs before the component is created.
 This function runs both during server-side rendering and in the client, and allows you to get data for a page without (for example) showing a loading spinner and fetching data in `onMount`.

+> Since `load` can run on the server as well as the client browser, any state changes to a variable that happens on the server will be saved and persisted, and all clients hitting the server-rendered page will be exposed to the already mutated state instead of a clean one.

 Our example blog page might contain a `load` function like the following.
 Note the `context="module"` — this is necessary because `load` runs before the component is rendered:

 ```ts